 What is the best fence: Vinyl, Cedar, or Aluminum?

-By now, you are probably already aware of BC’s most commonly used residential fence materials: Cedar, Vinyl, and Aluminum.
-Many of our customers ask us questions about each option.
-In this article, we have listed out the pros and cons of each option so you can make an informed decision that best fits your needs.
+By now, you are probably already aware of BC’s most commonly used residential and strata fence materials: Cedar, Vinyl, and Aluminum.
+Many of our strata customers ask us questions about each option.
+In this article, we have listed out the pros and cons of each option so you can make an informed decision that best fits your strata needs.

 Vinyl Fence Advantages